hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

   			shape=celltype), size=rel(3.0))
 ```

-Finally, close the file using the `dev.off()` function.
+Finally, close the "device", or file, using the `dev.off()` function.
 There are also `bmp`, `tiff`, and `jpeg` functions, though the jpeg function has proven less stable than the others.

 ```
 dev.off()
 ```

+*Note 1: You will not be able to open and look at your file using standard methods (Adobe Acrobat or Preview etc.) until you execute the `dev.off()` function.*

+*Note 2: If you had made any additional plots before closing the device, they will all be stored in the same file you specified.
+Each plot usually gets its own page, unless you specify otherwise.*

 ---